Renegade Film Festival: History

-The Renegade Film Festival was formerly known as the Women in Horror Film Festival, which was founded in 2017 by Vanessa Ionta Wright and Samantha Kolesnik.
-The festival was originally dedicated to specifically celebrating and supporting female filmmakers and writers in the horror genre.
+The Renegade Film Festival was formerly known as the Women in Horror Film Festival, which was founded in 2017.
+The festival was originally dedicated to specifically celebrate and support female filmmakers and writers in the horror genre.
 In 2021, the festival rebranded as the Renegade Film Festival in order to expand its scope and mission to include all marginalized voices and genres.

 The Renegade Film Festival's mission is to promote inclusion and visibility in independent cinema, and to bring balance and equality to the film industry.
 The festival welcomes films made by filmmakers from diverse backgrounds, including women, people of color, members of the LGBTQ+ community, and those with disabilities.
 It seeks to provide a space for these filmmakers to showcase their work, connect with other filmmakers, and engage with audiences.

 The festival has attracted many notable guests and judges, including: Heather Langenkamp, Robert Kurtzman, Lynn Lowry, Trina Parks, Marianne Maddalena, Adam Marcus, Amanda Wyss, Sean Gunn, and Andre Gower.

 The festival has been held in different locations in the Atlanta area, with a recent focus on Marietta.